 Valneva Hosts Investor Day in New York City

-Saint-Herblain (France), December 06, 2022 – Valneva SE (Nasdaq: VALN; Euronext Paris: VLA), a specialty vaccine company, is hosting an in-person investor day today in New York City to discuss the Company’s current vaccine pipeline, commercial products, and future directions.
-Valneva’s Chief Executive Officer Thomas Lingelbach, Chief Financial Officer Peter Bühler, and other members of the Company’s senior leadership team will highlight Valneva’s core near- and mid-term value drivers, including its early- and late-stage development pipeline and commercial vaccine business.
+Saint-Herblain (France), December 06, 2022 – Valneva SE VALNVLA, a specialty vaccine company, is hosting an in-person investor day today in New York City to discuss the Company's current vaccine pipeline, commercial products, and future directions.
+Valneva's Chief Executive Officer Thomas Lingelbach, Chief Financial Officer Peter Bühler, and other members of the Company's senior leadership team will highlight Valneva's core near- and mid-term value drivers, including its early- and late-stage development pipeline and commercial vaccine business.

 Presentations will begin at 10am Eastern Time.
 The event will also be webcast live and archived on the Events and Presentations page in the Investors section of Valneva's website.
 A live Q&A session will follow the formal presentations with opportunity for virtual attendees to participate.
 To register for the event, please click here.